ancwrd1/snx-rs/README.md

   - `reconnect` - drop a connection and then connect again
   - `status` - show connection status
   - `info` - dump server information in JSON format
+* MFA codes will be prompted if the application has attached terminal, otherwise authentication error is triggered

 ## License